Loading

 In May 2015, Jones returned to the stage with the New American Theatre production of 63 Trillion, directed by Steve Zuckerman.
 The Los Angeles Times said his portrayal of financial adviser Dick had "malevolent gusto that Satan himself might envy".
 Beginning in March 2018, Jones portrayed ailing patriarch Bradley in a production of the A. R. Gurney play The Cocktail Hour, staged at the Annenberg Theater in the Palm Springs Art Museum.

 Jones was not brought back to reprise his role as Charles Deetz in Beetlejuice Beetlejuice (2024) due to his legal controversies.
 His character is explained to have been killed by being eaten by a shark after his plane crashed in the ocean, and his likeness is used through means of stop-motion in flashback sequences, as well as archival photos and footage throughout the film thereafter.
-In scenes set in the afterlife, Deetz is portrayed by a stand-in (with half of his body missing) and a voice impersonator, in a rare instance of a fake Shemp being used on a living actor with consent.
+In scenes set in the afterlife, Deetz is portrayed by a body double (with half of his body missing) and a voice impersonator, in a rare instance of a fake Shemp being used on a living actor with consent.

 Personal life